Table of Contents

 Not stillness.
 Not reflection.
-Just… nothing.
+Just… an empty void.

 No stress.
 No responsibility.
 No expectations.

-When Numbness Masquerades as Peace
+When Numbness Pretends to Be Peace

 It wasn’t joy.
-It wasn’t even rest.

 It was disappearance.

-And what’s strange is—I knew it.
+And deep down, I knew it.

-And I called that peace.
+So I called it peace.

 When Peace Started to Feel Like Emptiness